thearpankumar/BajajFinsev-HackRx6-LLM/IMPLEMENTATION_PLAN.md

 ---

-**This implementation plan provides a detailed, minute-by-minute roadmap for creating a production-ready hybrid RAG system that preserves your current functionality while adding advanced GPU-accelerated document analysis capabilities.**
+**This implementation plan provides a detailed, minute-by-minute roadmap for creating a production-ready RAG system with advanced GPU-accelerated document analysis capabilities.**